-- First of all, make the caramel: In a small pan, combine sugar and water.
+- For the caramel: In a small pan, combine sugar and water.
 Place over medium heat and allow to boil.
-It’s a good idea to make sure the walls of the container are wet so that sugar does not crystallize on them later.
-Allow simmering until a pale to medium caramel.
+It’s a good idea to ensure the walls of the container are wet so that sugar does not crystallize on them later.
+Allow to simmer until a pale to medium caramel.
 Keep an eye on the pan because it tends to burn quickly.
 When it’s the same color as tea, it’s ready.

-- Once the caramel is ready, add to the pan.
+- Once the caramel is ready, add it to the pan.
 Turn carefully to cover the walls.

-- Blend the mix of eggs again of this has separated.
+- Blend the mix of eggs again if this has separated.
 Pour this mix of milk, Lucuma, and eggs over the caramel.

 - Bake until set and firm, 1 hour and 15 minutes.